noi-techpark/go-silky/README.md

 ### Canonical vs Working Contexts

-ApiGorowler distinguishes between two types of contexts:
+Silky distinguishes between two types of contexts:

 * **Canonical contexts**: Named contexts that persist throughout execution (e.g., "root", contexts created by `forEach` with `as`, contexts created by `forValues` with `as`).
 These are the targets for `mergeWithContext` operations.
 * **Working contexts**: Temporary contexts created by request steps to hold response data.
 When a request executes within a canonical context (like "root"), it creates a working context with a `_response_` prefix internally, ensuring the canonical context remains available for merge operations.